pojntfx/multiplex/README.md

 ## 3. Increase Privacy and Security

 As noted above, the legality of consuming media from torrents depends on the country you're in.
-In most countries, following [these guidelines on VPNs from the Electronic Frontier Foundation](https://sec.eff.org/topics/VPN) will suffice, but Vintangle provides an additional option: **Remoting**.
+In most countries, following [these guidelines on VPNs from the Electronic Frontier Foundation](https://sec.eff.org/topics/VPN) will suffice, but Multiplex provides an additional option: **Remoting**.

-Vintangle is built on [hTorrent](https://github.com/pojntfx/htorrent), an HTTP to BitTorrent gateway.
+Multiplex is built on [hTorrent](https://github.com/pojntfx/htorrent), an HTTP to BitTorrent gateway.
 Using remoting, it is possible to use a trusted server as a proxy to stream torrents from.
 This makes it possible to not only increase security for all peers without them having to take the appropriate measures themselves, but it can also increase the performance by caching the media on a single server with a good internet connection.
 To enable remoting, first [host a hTorrent gateway with basic authentication enabled](https://github.com/pojntfx/htorrent#1-start-a-gateway-with-htorrent-gateway) - be sure to set up TLS certificates to enable encryption, for example by using [Caddy](https://caddyserver.com/).
-Once you have a gateway set up, you can configure Vintangle to use in its preferences:
+Once you have a gateway set up, you can configure Multiplex to use in its preferences:

 ![Remoting preferences](./docs/prefs-remoting.png)